joelPuronaho/forest_data_aggregation/README.md

 - Change LPJ-GUESS input data by changing the 'INPUT_FILE_NAME' in 'LPJ-GUESS_averages_sums.py' (e.g. cpool -> diamstruct_cmass_froot_forest)
 - Change NUTS-data by changing 'shapefile_path' in LPJ-GUESS_averages_sums.py

+## Possible bugs, future changes etc. "selfnotes"
+- The method to calculate grid cell and intersection surface areas is subject to change, if a better more accurate method is found.
+- Country level calculations are currently done based on the grid cell aggregated data.
+This might create some bias and skew the results -> Additional script that calculates the averages straight from the coordinate data without grid cell aggregation in between
+- Some complicated shapes within grid cells might cause inaccuracies (tested with NUTS-area surface area calculation: complicated NUTS-area shapes resulted in inaccurate surface areas) -> Needs to be verified